Separatism in Russia: Ingria

 Ingermanland or Ingria is a proposed state within the borders of Leningrad Oblast and the city of Saint Petersburg.
 Ingrian separatism began with Viktor Bezverkhy in the 1970s and 1980s, but the concept only gained relative popularity in 1996 with the creation of the Movement for Autonomy of Petersburg and the Independent Petersburg movement.
 Currently, the idea is supported by the "Free Ingria" movement and "Ingria Without Borders" movement, which are represented in the Free Nations of Post-Russia Forum.
 The main supporters of Ingermanland are Russians unhappy with the nation's centralization, although in recent times "various groups and movements of Ingria supporters" do not support complete Ingrian independence, while some movements still advocate for full independence.
 Ethnic Ingrian Finns have unsuccessfully requested the movement to stop using their ethnic flag.

-In 2022, a popular Russian rapper Oxxxymiron mentioned Ingria in his anti-war song Oyda in which he says "Ingria will be free", which gave the movements more recognition in the region.
+In 2022, popular Russian rapper Oxxxymiron mentioned Ingria in his anti-war song Oyda in which he says "Ingria will be free", which gave the movements more recognition in the region.

 In 2023, activists of "Free Ingria" started to organize an armed group as a part of the Civic Council.